Mesothelioma Pain Management

 Mesothelioma pain management is an important aspect of palliative care.
 In most cases, pain is controlled through medication, called pharmacological therapy.
 The type of drug and the method used to administer the medication will depend on the type, cause, and severity of the pain a patient experiences.

-Drugs for Mesothelioma Pain
+Common Drugs Used for Managing Cancer Pain

 Non-opioids such as acetaminophen, aspirin, and ibuprofen are commonly used for the management of mild to moderate pain.
 Most of these drugs are available over the counter, but it is important to speak to a physician before using any of these medications, particularly if you are undergoing chemotherapy.